PX4/PX4-user_guide/en/middleware/uxrce_dds.md

    This builds all the folders under `/src` using the sourced toolchain.

-To run the XRCE-DDS agent in the workspace:
+To run the micro XRCE-DDS agent in the workspace:

 1. Source the `local_setup.bash` to make the executables available in the terminal (also `setup.bash` if using a new terminal).